-In 2002, the program was released to Dan to convert to a private business with continued location in the North Gym of the Field House.
+In 2002, the program was released to Dan to convert to a private business with a continued location in the North Gym of the Field House.
 Since then the business has developed considerably and has been increasing year after year.

 At the same time, Coon continued directorship of the Iowa Boys Invitational, founded in 1982 by former Iowa Gymnast, Kelly Crumley.
 The meet has now been running over 30 consecutive years, annually fielding over 400 competitors from all over the country.

-The mission of Hawkeye Gymnastics is to provide a self sustaining gymnastics program, promote the value of gymnastics as a means of human development, and encourage safe participation and excellence in all aspects of gymnastics.
+The mission of Hawkeye Gymnastics is to provide a self-sustaining gymnastics program, promote the value of gymnastics as a means of human development, and encourage safe participation and excellence in all aspects of gymnastics.

 Through the sport of gymnastics we:

 - Help children to appreciate their innate worth.

 - Help children to love learning and accept challenges.

 Our belief is that children should learn in a positive environment.